CDC shortens 5-day COVID isolation, updates guidance on masks and testing in new 2024 recommendations

 "Even when testing occurs, COVID-19 is often not identified early in illness.
 The overall sensitivity of COVID-19 antigen tests is relatively low and even lower in individuals with only mild symptoms," the CDC said in its report.

-The agency's new guidance also abandons an earlier suggestion that test results might be useful to decide when to stop isolation after an infection.
+The agency's new guidance also moves away from an earlier recommendation on using test results to decide when to stop isolation after an infection.

+"While COVID-19 at-home testing can give a rough approximation of whether a person is still infectious, at-home testing for other respiratory viruses is not widely available.
+CDC guidance throughout the pandemic recognized that repeated testing through the course of illness is not practical for many people," the agency says.

 When should I wear a mask?